 With that being said, our firm regularly gets requests from clients who want their blueprints engineered with the proper structural details.
 They obtained blueprints from an architect and then brought them to us.

-Keep in mind that if you purchase stock blueprints online, you will need to hire a structural engineer to add the proper load/foundation detailing to the plan.
+Note- if you purchased stock blueprints online, you will need to hire a structural engineer to add the proper load/foundation detailing to the plan.
 Online companies typically do not include structural information since building code requirements vary based on build location.

 Planning and designing a building is much different than the actual construction phase.
 Sometimes there are unforeseen difficulties that lead to a contractor/engineer changing the plans.
 Or, sometimes the owner changes their mind on how they want a certain section of a home to look.
 Common changes that can occur are moving door/wall locations, changing the location of a control panel, or ventilation systems may need to be altered.
 Because of this, the contractors must demonstrate on the plans what was actually done.
 When the project is complete, the plan must clearly demonstrate how it was built and reflect any deviations from the original plan.